Go-To-Market Strategy

 The creative direction leaned into the rawness of sweat and movement- featuring athletes from different disciplines to reflect the product’s promise of versatility and performance.

 The collection was named ‘Agile’, capturing the spirit of movement and adaptability that defined both the product as well as its intended audience.
+The names of each product within the collection were determined through a combination of market and competitive research, SEO trends and brand's tonality.

 Relative Positioning (to differentiate from existing collections)